Demitto/FZ/README.md

 # Feather-MZ                                         Last updated : Jun.
 7, 2021

-This is repository for circuitpy codes for using IMUs prduced by adafruit.
+This is repository for circuitpython codes for using IMUs produced by adafruit.

 There are the following three main files
   1. main.py
   2. param.txt
   3. ./lib/fz.py

   - The main.py is designed to overview the whole processes, while each process is written in fz.py.
 The runtime parameters can be specified by param.txt.
-Each parameter can be described in the head of main.py and at the end of this README.md.
+Description for each parameter can be found in the head of main.py and also at the end of this README.md.

 NeoPixel behavior
   1. blink quickly (blue/green) once the board is powered.